 - Counterintuitive favorites are often some of the best tennis bets.

-There are a few fundamental elements to consider when handicapping tennis: Court, form, and price.
+Let’s start with the basics.
+There are a few fundamental elements to consider when handicapping tennis: Court, form and price.

 How Does Court Style Effect Tennis Betting?

 There are three main types of tennis court surfaces on tour – clay, grass, and hardcourt – and players often have different skill sets that may set them up for success (or failure) on different surfaces.

 For instance, clay court matches are a bit slower and generally feature more volleying.

 On the other hand, grass courts are notoriously fast-paced.

 Understanding player strengths and weaknesses is essential to long-term success in the tennis betting space.

 Tennis Betting: What Does Form Mean When Betting on Tennis?